percyfal/ratatosk/doc/source/dev/configuration.rst

    **Figure 1.** Excerpt from variant calling pipeline

 Therefore, the ``parent_task`` variable can also be a list of tasks.
-For instance, in Figure 1, the dependencies for ``gatk PrintReads`` would be defined by the following configuration:
+For instance, in Figure 1, the dependencies for :class:`.PrintReads` would be defined by the following configuration:

 .. code-block:: text